 Mold Exposure Health Risks: Can Mold Make You Sick?

 Mold is a fungus that develops on humid or damp spots such as ventilation ducts, walls, shower cubicles, bathrooms, etc. You can identify mold growth either by smelling the musty, damp, or mildew odor or by observing signs such as water stains or discoloration on ceilings, floors, or walls in your house.
-Read more to learn how mold can make you sick and ways to prevent mold health risks.
+Get specialized mold care at The Center for Occupational and Environmental Medicine (COEM).
+For more information, contact us today or schedule an appointment online.
+We are conveniently located at 7510 North Forest Drive North Charleston, SC 29420.

 Molds release harmful toxins into the surroundings.
 Inhaling these toxins can cause specific health problems.
-People with lung disease, weakened immune system, allergies, or asthma have an increased risk of becoming sick from mold exposure.
+People with lung disease, weakened immune systems, allergies, or asthma have an increased risk of becoming sick from mold exposure.

-If you are exposed to aspergillus mold, you can develop a lung infection called aspergillosis.
+If you are exposed to Aspergillus mold, you can develop a lung infection called Aspergillosis.
 Its symptoms range from mild to severe, depending on the type of aspergillosis.
 Pulmonary aspergillosis does not reveal any symptoms in the early stages.
 However, you may experience the following symptoms as the disease progresses:

 • Difficulty breathing